 Any cardholder in the U.S. can count on the following protections:

-When you apply for credit, credit card issuers can’t discriminate against you because of your gender, race, religion, nationality, age (unless you're under the legal age), or marital status.
+When you apply for credit, credit card issuers can’t discriminate against you based on your gender, race, religion, nationality, age (unless you're under the legal age), or marital status.
 Additionally, credit card issuers can’t deny your credit card application because you receive public assistance, which you're legally allowed to include in your income.

-Credit cards have to mail you a billing statement at least 21 days before your payment due date, enough time to make your payment on time and take advantage of the grace period if you have one.
+Credit card companies have to mail you a billing statement at least 21 days before your payment due date.
+This gives you enough time to make your payment before it's due and take advantage of any available grace period.
 Your billing statement will include credits and charges to your account since the last statement.
 It will also include your minimum payment, the due date, information about late payment penalties, and the impact of making the minimum payment.